chrisdjscott/flexi-actions-runner-demo/README.md

 This repository is an example of how you could run a self-hosted github actions runner on NeSI's Flexi-HPC cloud platform.
-You may want to do this if your build is very resource instensive (e.g. it takes very long, needs a lot of memory of compute power or disk space) and won't fit within a normal GitHub-hosted actions runner.
+You may want to do this if your build is very resource intensive (e.g. it takes very long; needs a lot of memory, compute power or disk space; etc.) and won't fit within a normal GitHub-hosted actions runner.
 Another reason could be if your CI pipeline requires special resources, such as GPUs, to run.